jekal/jalpc_jekyll_theme/README.md

 ## Web access

-You can directly access the website [here](https://alexispages.github.io)
+You can access the website directly [here](https://cv.alexispages.pro)

 ## Local testing